-There are many, many issues to discuss around the fight against racism: from distributing more funds to social services, to supporting Black-owned business, to calling out racist language or actions when confronted with them.
+There are many, many issues to discuss around the fight against racism: from distributing more funds to social services and supporting Black-owned business to calling out racist language or actions when confronted with them.
 I hope you’re taking this time to reflect on what actions you can take to have an impact in your community.

 The National Museum of African American History and Culture has a wealth of resources, ranging from issues with language to community-building ideas.
 They also have a particular focus on aiding the discussion around race and how to navigate talking about race.
 In particular, see this page for information on biases and how to combat your own biases.

-The Root is a great resource for (United States) news that is written from the Black perspective.
-It can be helpful to check provocative headlines from the mainstream media against The Root to see how the news is reported differently from different perspectives (to check if the mainstream media is framing the news from a White-supremacist perspective, or if a particular news story includes internalized-racist language, for example).
+The Root is a great resource for (US) news that is written from the Black perspective.
+It can be helpful to check provocative headlines from the mainstream media against The Root to see how the news is reported differently from different perspectives (to check if the mainstream media is framing the news from a White-supremacist perspective, or if a particular news story includes internalized racist language, for example).

 Race Forward is a racial equity organization that has information on “Best Practices for Reporting on Police Killings of Black and Brown People” (I’m so sad that the police kill people so often that this is a needed resource) and a more general “Race Reporting Guide.”

 Racial Equity Tools.
 The name says it all: their website is full of practical resources, research, and curricula for understanding and learning to promote racial equity.